ZhuPengsen/Method-for-Splitting-the-DeepShip-Dataset/README.md

 ```

 ###  :white_check_mark: At Last
-- I hope this data segmentation method will be helpful to everyone, and I also hope that it will make it more convenient for everyone to conduct comparative experiments :point_left:.
+- I hope this data splitting method will be helpful to everyone, and I also hope that it will make it more convenient for everyone to conduct comparative experiments :point_left:.
 May everyone enjoy smooth sailing and fruitful achievements in their research :smiley:.